-Some low-hanging fruit opportunities including ensuring your social media channels are set up and complete, as well as your Google My Business profile if you operate locally.
+Some low-hanging fruit opportunities include ensuring your social media channels are set up and complete, as well as your Google My Business, profile if you operate locally.

 These are basic items that should be in place to get your digital strategy going.

 Ensure that your website is prepared to receive high volumes of traffic, and all information and forms are up to date.
 Before embarking on your digital strategy, you’ll want to consider whether or not a complete redesign is needed.

 Email marketing, organic social media, and a blog are the next steps in building your omnichannel marketing system.